 *New!* Use Minnesota Guide & File

-to create the forms you need to start an Eviction case.
+to create the forms you need to file an Eviction Answer if you have been served with an Eviction Action Complaint.
 You may be able to file the forms electronically (eFile) through Guide & File, depending on your case.
 For more information, visit our Guide & File Help Topic

 Non-Court Housing Forms: